h3lpr/obsidian-notes/Math/Algebra/Real Numbers.md

 {$\frac{m}{n}\vert$ m and n are integers and $n\neq 0$}

-Rational numbers are fractions (or quotients) containing integers in both the numerator and denominator, and the denominator can never be zero.
+Rational numbers are fractions (or quotients) containing integers in both the numerator and denominator, and the denominator can never be 0.
 Every natural, whole number, and integer is a rational number with a denominator of 1.

 Because they are fractions, any rational number can also be expressed as a terminating or repeating decimal.
 - a terminating decimal: $\frac{15}{8}=1.875$, or
 - a repeating decimal: $\frac{4}{11}=0.36363636...=\overline{0.36}$
--
+- Use a line drawn over the repeating block of numbers instead of writing the group of numbers multiple times.

+# Irrational Numbers
+- Cannot be expressed as a fraction of two integers
+- There is no single rule to describe irrational numbers except that if a number is irrational if it is not rational.
+{${h}\vert{h}$ is not a rational number}